-This specially commissioned work is printed in UV reactive inks.
+This specially commissioned work is printed in UV reactive inks on an uncut sheet of US Dollars.

 ‘The Great Wave Off Kanagawa’ (1833) is perhaps one of the most famous woodblock prints, by Japanese artist Hokusai.
 It’s the first in Hokusai’s 36 prints that depict Mount Fuji.
 By combining this iconic image with the US Dollar, this private art commission highlights the connection between Hokusai’s print, and our maritime sense of money: economic waves, liquidity, sunk costs, slush fund…